Introduction to FTP

 2. Block Mode

 Block mode transforms data from one host to another in the form of blocks.
 Each block preceded by a 3-byte header.
-The first byte contains all the information about the block hence know for description block.
+The first byte contains all the information about the block hence know for the description block.
 Oher two blocks containing the size of the block in the form of bytes.

 3. Compressed Mode

 Compress mode is used in the case of big file size.
 If the file size is big, it cannot send over the internet connection because of the size limit.
-In Compressed mode, a large file is compressed into small size and then sends over the internet.
+In Compressed mode, a large file is compressed into a small size and then sends over the internet.

 4. Data structure